BACKGROUND

 Manuel Perez, date unknown

+TNQ aims to provide vital support for New Orleans artists through cultural exchange with visiting musicians, enabling them to thrive in their cherished city.
 Informal residency activities began in January 2013 when Chachere hosted Rebecca Solnit and Rebecca Snedeker, authors of Unfathomable City: A New Orleans Atlas.
 Hamid Drake, one of the top percussionists in jazz and experimental music, accepted a residency invitation at TNQ in November 2013.
-During his stay, Drake participated in the New Orleans NOiseFest and performed with saxophonist Rob Wagner at a TNQ house concert.
 November 2013 also brought Parisian author, music historian, and jazz musician Dan Vernhettes and Toulouse, France jazz band to New Orleans Fiesta for a TNQ residency.
 Vernhettes is co-author of Jazz Puzzles, Volume 1, which includes a chapter devoted to the life and art of Manuel Perez.
 TNQ acquired its 501(c)(3) status in June 2015.

 TNQ’s monthly public Salon events began in October 2015, and the first full artist residency launched in January 2016 bringing five international artists to New Orleans for a month of direct engagement with our city.
 Please periodically check the website for ongoing workshops/performances.